mistryayushi123-afk/Capstone-Project/README.md

 # Capstone Project

 ## Project Description
-This project is developed as part of the IT Business Analysis program.
-It focuses on designing a system to solve a real-world problem.
+This project is a Student Task and Deadline Tracker application designed to help students organize their assignments, track deadlines, and receive reminders.
+It aims to improve time management and reduce missed deadlines.

 ## Team Members
 - Aayushi Mistry